abdul-mueed-shz/abdul-mueed-shz/README.md

 ### :woman_technologist: About Me :

-👋 Hello, I'm Abdul Mueed Shahbaz, a Full Stack Web Application and Browser Extensions Developer from Pakistan.
-With expertise in Vue.js, Quasar, and Django Rest, I specialize in creating robust and scalable web applications.
+👋 Hello, I'm Abdul Mueed Shahbaz, a Full Stack Web Application Developer from Pakistan.
+With expertise in Springboot, React Js, Vue.js, and Django Rest, I specialize in creating robust and scalable web applications.

 🚀 As a highly efficient and perspicacious developer, I thrive in fast-paced environments and excel at translating complex requirements into elegant solutions.
 I have a passion for crafting intuitive user experiences and leveraging the latest technologies to build innovative digital products.